What Is Art Therapy, And How Can It Help?

 Sculpture

 Using clay to create a product with one's own hands can be a gratifying experience.
 When used for therapeutic purposes, the therapist may instruct a patient to create a sculpture of a specific person or thing.
-Many emotions can come out due to the sculpting, potentially showing how one views themselves or other people in their life.
+Many emotions can come out due to the sculpting, potentially showing how one views oneself or other people in their life.
 Sculpture can give people a chance to physically build and mold representations of people and things in their lives that evoke certain emotions, whether positive or negative.

 Collage